 Nicknamed the Bay State, Massachusetts took its official name from the indigenous Massachusett people.
 The Bay State is also one of the original 13 colonies (the 6th to sign the constitution) and one of the earliest sites of English colonization in America.

-So, let’s explore what is Massachusetts famous for!
+So, let’s explore what is Massachusetts known for!

 Plymouth and the Pilgrims